The Churches of Britain and Ireland

 All Saints (1742).
 SV 87991 14910. © Roy Graham.
 Another view, © Carole Sage (2006).
 Two additional views - 1, 2, two interiors - 1, 2, the pulpit, font (1861), and a window by Oriel Hicks (2007), all © Carole Sage (2016).
 Grade II listed.

 St. Agnes of Rome, at Periglis, was built in the early 19th century to replace one of the 16th or 17th century (the second on the site), which fell victim to a storm.
 The money to re-build was raised through the sale of a wrecked ship, and the church bell also came from the ship.
 SV 87744 08296. © Roy Graham.
 Two additional views - 1, 2, the interior, pulpit and the font.
 The church has some charming modern stained glass, an example being this one, depicting boats heading out to sea on an errand of mercy.
-All © Carole Sage (2016).
+All © Carole Sage (2016 and 2018).
 Grade II listed.

 Methodist Church at Higher Town.
 Dating from circa 1845, it was originally Bible Christian.
 SV 92913 15461. © Roy Graham.
 Another view (the lower part of the building is the church hall), and two interiors - 1, 2. all © Carole Sage (2016).
 Grade II listed.